 There’s another trend the COVID-19 pandemic has likely changed for the long term — general habits around cleanliness.
-Ever since the pandemic started, you’ve been told several actions that you could take to prevent contracting the virus.
-You’ve been told to wash your hands, clean surfaces, wear a face mask, and be as clean as you possibly can.
+Ever since the virus started to circulate, you’ve been told to wash your hands, clean surfaces, wear a face mask, and be as clean as you possibly can.

 It all makes sense.
 Face masks stop the spread of water droplets as you breathe, reducing your chances of infecting others if you’ve contracted the virus.
 General cleanliness kills the virus before it has the opportunity to infect you or your loved ones.

-As a result, cleaning products have been flying off of the shelves for months.
-Images on social media show entire aisles of these products in grocery stores and warehouse stores picked clean.
+As a result, cleaning products have been flying off of the shelves for some time now.
 The demand for cleaning supplies is higher than ever before, and manufacturers are having a tough time keeping up.

-This growth is likely to continue.
 If COVID-19 taught consumers anything, it’s the importance of cleanliness, both in terms of personal hygiene and for the home, office, and shared spaces.
-This is one of the changes that’s likely here to stay.
+This is one of the changes that are likely here to stay.
 Due to the virus, consumers are going to clean more often, leading to continued and increasing demand for cleaning products.

 With Clorox being the leader in the space, the company is likely to see strong growth as consumers continue to clear the shelves of their branded cleaning supplies, suggesting that there’s plenty more room for growth in the stock ahead.